Varicose Veins Stages: From Early Signs to Advanced Treatment

 Risk Factors for Varicose Veins

-• Age: The risk increases with age.
+• Age: The risk increases with age as veins lose elasticity.

 When to Consult a Doctor

-• Severe pain or discomfort
+• Persistent pain or leg discomfort

-• Swelling in the legs or ankles
+• Swelling in the ankles or calves

-• Skin discoloration or ulcers
+• Skin discoloration or signs of Stage 4 varicose veins (e.g., ulcers or inflammation)

 The factors we need to take into consideration are the severity of the condition and individual factors.
 Minimally invasive procedures like sclerotherapy, EVLA, and RFA are often the preferred treatment options due to their effectiveness and minimal downtime.